broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

     - This workflow calculates the total BigQuery cost of generating this callset (which is not represented in the Terra UI total workflow cost) using the above GVS workflows; it's used to calculate the cost as a whole and by sample.

 ## Deliverables (via email to stakeholders once the above steps are complete)

-To get the VDS someplace secure and accessible for delivery, see [Delivering a VDS](vds/delivery/Delivering%20a%20VDS.md) This includes details of how to get the VDS to the AoU delivery bucket as well as VDS naming conventions.
-The Callset Stats and S&P files can be simply gsutil cp-ed to the AoU delivery bucket since they are so much smaller.
+The Callset Stats and S&P files can be simply `gsutil cp`ed to the AoU delivery bucket since they are so much smaller.
 1. GCS location of the VDS in the AoU delivery bucket
 2. Fully qualified name of the BigQuery dataset (composed of the `project_id` and `dataset_name` inputs from the workflows)
 3. GCS location of the CSV output from `GvsCallsetStatistics` workflow in the AoU delivery bucket